temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.pandoc.md

 Several data sets are provided to you in the [Lab_4_assignment.zip](data/Lab_4_assignment.zip) file.

 * Police_Districts_Chicago is a polygon shapefile of the police districts in Chicago.
 The `DISTRICT` field is a unique number used by the police department that identifies each police district.
+This data is from the City of Chicago Data Portal ([https://data.cityofchicago.org/](https://data.cityofchicago.org/)).
 * Selected_Crimes_in_Chicago is a point shapefile of the crime incidents in Chicago.
 The `PRIMARY_DE` field indicates the type of crime (i.e. homicides versus other types of crime).
 The `DISTRICT` field is a unique number used by the police department that identifies each police district.
+This data is from the City of Chicago Data Portal ([https://data.cityofchicago.org/](https://data.cityofchicago.org/)).
 * AirBnB_Data is a point shapefile of the Airbnb listings in Chicago.
 The price field contains the nightly price for the listing.
 The `number_of_` field contains the number of reviews for that listing.
+This data is provided by Inside AirBnb ([http://insideairbnb.com/](http://insideairbnb.com/)).

 It is not uncommon for data of unknown location to be geocoded oddly.
 For example, many of the points in the crimes layer appear at [Null Island](https://en.wikipedia.org/wiki/Null_Island).
 Most likely this means that when these crimes were reported, the exact location was unknown, and the database applied a default value of 0° Latitude, 0° Longitude.
 Three of the Airbnb properties are at the latitude of Chicago, but for some reason their longitude is 0° (the Prime Meridian).